wp-plugins/sendola/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0

-Free plugin tool to send contact details & map to website visitors’ mobile cell phone.
-Makes it easier for visitors to contact and find you when on the move.
-From Sendola.com.
+Free plugin to send contact details & map to website visitors’ mobile cell phone.
+Make it easy for visitors to contact and find you when on the move.

 == Description ==
 Add the unique Sendola button to your Wordpress site, and let your website visitors send your contact details to their phones.